Ho3ein1302/multiple_languages_project/README.md

 # multiple_languages_project

-for multipling your django project langage you should:
+for multipling your django project language you should: